omerhakim/Twitter_Classification/README.md

 <img src = "./mode_5/images/image4.png">

-Vocabulary
+After exlude the list of stopwords i created, the he total number of words was 3,744,823.
+The total vocabulry of the corpus was still relatively big: 181,194 words.

 <img src = "./mode_5/images/image5.png">

-I did some research regarding the most common words in each group, and later used porter stemming for the vocabulry.
+I did some research regarding the most common unique words in each group, and later used porter stemming for the vocabulry.

 <img src = "./mode_5/images/image6.png">